-During and subsequent to the quarter the Company closed two tranches of unsecured convertible debenture financings for gross proceeds of \$7,352,000 and a senior secured credit facility with Sprott for up to US\$20,000,000 to fund development and construction of the Company's Moss Mine Project.
+During the six months ended December 31, 2016, the Company closed two tranches of unsecured convertible debenture financings for gross proceeds of \$7,352,000 and a senior secured credit facility with Sprott for up to US\$20,000,000 to fund development and construction of the Company's Moss Mine Project.
 The Sprott facility is available to be drawn in up to four tranches and the first tranche of US\$5,000,000 was advanced to the Company.

-The senior credit facility with Sprott provides for a security carve-out of up to US\$8,500,000 in equipment financing, and the Company is currently negotiating with certain equipment lenders for options.
+The senior credit facility with Sprott provides for a security carve-out of up to US\$8,500,000 in equipment financing, and the Company is currently negotiating with certain equipment lenders for such finance.
 There is no guarantee that the remaining tranches of the Sprott facility will be advanced and the equipment finance facility will be completed on described terms or at all.